modelpack/model-spec/docs/config.md

   - **format** _string_, OPTIONAL

-    The format for the model, such as "onnx", "tensorflow", or "pytorch".
+    The format for the model, such as "onnx", "safetensors", "gguf", or "pt"(pytorch format).

   - **paramSize** _string_, OPTIONAL